-About The ProjectThe Gold Line is an 11.2-mile commuter rail transit line that will run along the BNSF/Union Pacific Railroad route from Denver Union Station to Wheat Ridge, passing through northwest Denver, Adams County and Arvada.
+About The ProjectThe Gold Line is an 11.2-mile commuter rail transit line that will run along the BNSF Railway and Union Pacific Railroad routes from Union Station to Wheat Ridge, passing through northwest Denver, Adams County and Arvada.
 The Gold Line is part of FasTracks, RTD's voter-approved program to expand rail and bus service across the greater Denver metro area.
-The Gold Line will serve seven stations, including 41st Avenue, Pecos, Federal, Sheridan, Olde Town, Arvada Ridge and Ward Road.
-The Gold Line is scheduled to open in mid-2016.
+The Gold Line will serve seven stations, including 41st•Fox, Pecos Junction, Clear Creek•Federal, 60th & Sheridan•Arvada Gold Strike, Olde Town Arvada, Arvada Ridge and Wheat Ridge•Ward.
+The Gold Line is scheduled to open in 2016.

 Technology: Electric commuter rail (click here for more information about commuter rail technology)

 Route: Begins at Union Station and ends at Ward Road.
 The Gold Line and Northwest Rail (the FasTracks project that will connect downtown Denver to Boulder and Longmont) will share the alignment from Union Station to Pecos Street.
 Between Denver Union Station and Pecos Street, the alignment runs immediately east of the rail yards.
 From Pecos Street to Ward Road, the route is within the BNSF-Union Pacific (BN-UP) railroad corridor on the north side of the existing freight railroad tracks.

 Stations: 41st•Fox, Pecos Junction, Clear Creek•Federal, 60th &